0. THE GOAL OF KNOWLEDGE

 No better expression for these phenomena can be found than this, they result from the individual’s striving towards freedom, developed to its highest pitch.
 We do not want to be dependent in any respect, and where dependence must be, we tolerate it only on condition it coincides with a vital interest of our individuality.

 Truth, too, will be sought in our age only in the depths of human nature.
 Of the following two well-known paths described by Schiller, it is the second that will today be found most useful:

 We both seek truth; you in outer life,

 I in the heart within.
 Each of us are sure to find it.

 The healthy eye can track the Creator in the outer world;

 The healthy heart reflects the world within.

 Truth that comes to us from outside always bears the stamp of uncertainty.
-Each one of us is only convinced of truth when he recognizes it within his own heart.
+We are only convinced by what appears to each of us inwardly as truth.

 Only truth can give us confidence in developing our individual powers.
 Whoever is tormented by doubts finds his powers weakened.
 If baffled by a world full of riddles, he can find no goal for his creative activity.

 We no longer want to believe; we want to know.
 Belief demands the acceptance of truths that we do not wholly understand.
 What is not clearly understood goes against our individuality, that wants to experience everything in the depths of its inner core.
 The only knowing that satisfies us is the kind that submits to no external norm, but springs from the inner life of the personality.